B2B Content Marketing Case Study: 268% traffic growth in 6 months

 Here is a list of my key learnings about Sales Hacker’s B2B content marketing strategy.

-Sales Hacker content team looks at the content that already ranked #1 on Google.
+Sales Hacker content team looks at the content that is already ranked #1 on Google.
 If they can’t produce 3x-5x better content, they don’t add the topic to their content plan.
 It takes 3 to 6 months to start ranking for target keywords.

 You’d be patient.
 Don’t try to target keywords that have already been ranked by companies with a strong domain authority (like Hubspot or Salesforce in Sales Hacker’s case).
 Tips for the companies who are just starting with inbound marketing.